-- Number of every page submitted as part of your application - Use type that is 12-point font size and one inch margins - The application narrative should be typed on white paper that is 8 1⁄2 x 11 inches - Include a footer identifying the applying agency - Adhere to page limits - Application documents should be in word or excel format with the exception of the Memorandum of Understanding (MOU) and the Forms, Assurances, and Certifications - Applicants must restate and number each proposal narrative question followed by the response
+- Number of every page submitted as part of your application - Use type that is 12-point font size and one inch margins - The application narrative should be typed on white paper that is $8 \frac{1}{2} \times 11$ inches - Include a footer identifying the applying agency - Adhere to page limits - Application documents should be in word or excel format with the exception of the Memorandum of Understanding (MOU). - Applicants must restate and number each proposal narrative question followed by the response

-Application:

-The application must be submitted electronically using the link on the Council's website at http://cjcc.georgia.gov/.
-Use the table below to ensure that all requested information is included and your documents are appropriately named and saved.
+Application: Use the table below to ensure that all requested information is included and your documents are appropriately named and saved as a word or excel

 Required Application Document Maximum Page Limit Applicant Checklist (Y/N)

-A-1 Proposal Narrative (Word Format): 11
+Application Narrative: 11

 A. Statement of Need/Summary 1/2

 B. Administration 1/2

 C. Target Population 1/2

 D. Methods and Procedures 6

 E. Goals, Objectives, and Evaluation 2

 F. Sustainability 1

 G. Previous Accomplishments 1/2

-Application attachments: A-2 Program Timeline (Word Format) A-3 Memorandum(s) of Understanding (Word or PDF Format) A-4 Job Descriptions (Word Format) A-5 Forms, Assurances, and Certifications (PDF Format) A-6 Budget Detail Worksheet (Excel Format) A-7 Budget Narrative (Word Format) N/A
+Application attachments: A-2 Program Timeline A-3 Memorandum(s) of Understanding (Word or PDF Format) A-4 Job Descriptions A-5 Forms, Assurances, and Certifications A-6 Budget Worksheet N/A